topStrip1

 Cognitive Behavioral Therapy for Bipolar Disorder

-• Excessive vitality, activity, restlessness & running thoughts
+• Excessive energy, restlessness & running thoughts

-• Being easily irritated and having uncharacteristically poor judgment
+• Irritableness and uncharacteristically poor judgment

-• Provocative, aggressive behavior, & signs of psychosis
+• Aggressive behavior or signs of psychosis

 Talk to Us